Ayahuasca ceremony

 Drug Interactions and Medication Warning

-Working with Ayahuasca CAN carry health risks.
-It is crucial for your safety to disclose any known medical condition and currently used medications.
-You are required to inform us fully of all your mental health problems, past and present.
-Your disclosure MUST be absolutely honest and complete.
+Working with Ayahuasca can carry health risks.
+For your safety, it is crucial that you disclose any known medical conditions and all medications you are currently using.
+You are required to inform us fully and honestly of all mental health conditions, past and present.
+This disclosure must be complete and accurate.

-Ayahuasca is known to be an effective reversible monoamine oxidase inhibitor (MAOI), which allows for the DMT to be orally active, and can be extremely dangerous if taken in conjunction with antidepressants.
+Ayahuasca is a potent and reversible monoamine oxidase inhibitor (MAOI).
+This property allows DMT to be orally active, but it can be extremely dangerous when combined with certain medications—especially antidepressants and other psychoactive substances.

-Considering the vast varieties of medications available today, the list below compiled is incomplete.
-You are required to inform us of every kind of medication you are currently taking or have been taken in the past.
+Due to the vast and ever-changing range of pharmaceuticals available today, any list of contraindicated medications might not be complete.
+You are therefore required to inform us of every medication or supplement you are currently taking, as well as anything you have taken in the recent past.

 Selective serotonin reuptake inhibitors (SSRIs) used to treat depression, such as, but not limited to: